mjkim2010/Door2Dorm/README.md

 <img src="https://github.com/StanfordCS194/Team12/blob/main/assets/images/profilepic.jpg" height="100" width="100"> | <img src="https://github.com/StanfordCS194/Team12/blob/main/assets/images/Jacob_Wagner_profile.jpg" height="100" width="100"> |  | <img src="https://github.com/StanfordCS194/Team12/blob/main/assets/images/pb_profile.jpg" height="100" width="100"> |

 ### Project Synopsis

+### Our Brainstorming Process
+We brainstormed for a week, generating about a dozen ideas that ranged from a cross-promotional business recommendation app to a college planning project.
+The two final contenders were a collaborative travel app and an app for 5-SURE.
+While we believe there is space to innovate in travel itinerary space and are itching to vacation again, we settled on the 5-SURE app because it has a much clearer scope.
+Compared to generally improving the ease of travel planning, our final selection is laser-focused on upgrading what is currently a phone and walkie talkie-based dispatch service to a modern, mobile app-based security platform.
+Also, we feel that this project, if successful, will improve the lives of Stanford students in the years to come.
+We hope, as seniors, this can be part of our legacy.

 ### Our Skills Matrix

 Member | Skills | Personal Traits | Desired Growth | Weaknesses